dobrogost-dev/Github-Repo-api/README.md

 1. Open the project with IntelliJ or other IDE
 2. Run the application
-3. Send the get request with username and accept header, you can use Postman to achieve this
+3. Send the get request with username and accept header, you can use Postman to do this

 Used https://developer.github.com/v3 as a backing API